HRCT Temporal Bone- Axial And Coronal

 What is HRCT Temporal Bone- Axial And Coronal?

-Why is HRCT Temporal Bone- Axial And Coronal done?
+What is HRCT Temporal Bone- Axial And Coronal used for?

 - To diagnose chronic and acute swelling, malformation, tumor formation in the middle ear